Immunodeficiency disorders due to a disease.

 What are the different types of immunodeficiency disorders?

-An immunodeficiency disease occurs when the immune system is not functioning properly.
+An immunodeficiency disease occurs when the immune system is not functioning correctly.
 If it is born with a deficiency or if there is a genetic cause, it is called primary immunodeficiency disease.
 There are more than 100 primary immunodeficiency disorders.

 Examples of primary immunodeficiency disorders include: